tenzir/tenzir/web/blog/a-first-look-at-esql/index.md

 This syntax reads very straight-forward.
 Splunk users will immediately grasp what it does, as there is a remarkable similarity in operator naming.
-Let's go through each pipeline operators individually:
+Let's go through each pipeline operator individually:

 - [`FROM`](https://esql-latest.docs-preview.app.elstc.co/guide/en/elasticsearch/reference/master/esql-from.html):
   "returns a table with up to 10,000 documents from a data stream, index, or